QuentinWach/Hack-Computer/README.md

 4. [Machine Language](docs/4_Machine_Language.md).
 This is where we'll write our first little program making use of the components we defined up to this point.
 5. [Computer Architecture](docs/5_Computer_Architecture.md).
 We'll then finally put everything together, designing the whole hardware architecture of the computer containing, memory, instruction memory, and the CPU.
 6. [Assembler](docs/6_Assembler.md).
 Finally, we'll write some Assembly for this computer concluding in an implementation of the game _Pong_.
+7. [Conclusion](docs/7_Conclusion.md).
+Some concluding thoughts, ideas for the future, tips, and useful references.